 The following year, in December 1898, the historian William Scruton

-to me from Haworth with good credentials as to authenticity.
+came to me from Haworth with good credentials as to authenticity.
+The original was

-On the strength of this evidence, and notwithstanding Mr.Shorter's opinion
+strength of this evidence, and notwithstanding Mr.Shorter's opinion

-that the quest for an authentic portrait of Emily Brontë now seems
+that the quest for an authentic portrait of Emily Brontë now seems hopeless, I have

 This text is quite misleading:

-Was the "picture which came to me from Haworth" a painting or the
+The "picture which came to me from Haworth" was the

-"The original" seems to be the "Photo on glass of the Pillar
+"The original" was the "Photo on glass of the Pillar